MKesenheimer/fault-injection-library/docs/pulse_shaping.md

 ![](images/pulse-shaping/pulse-shaping-setup.png)

+## Using the pulse-shaping stage

+--- TODO ---

+## Example of voltage profiles

+--- TODO ---

 ## Technical details

 The waveform generator AD9102 from Analog devices was chosen and is used to generate arbitrary voltage profiles.